 The Ventus Active Hoodie brings a new meaning to "ultralight backpacking".
 No longer do you have to sacrifice warmth to get a lower pack weight!
 This hoodie is something you'll have with you whether you're backpacking, biking, traveling, snowshoeing, or during any other part of your active lifestyle!

-Another alternative is the great new line of heated clothing… that’s right this is clothing that runs on batteries!
+Another alternative is the great new line of heated clothing… that’s right, this is clothing that runs on batteries!
 Thanks to advances in conductive thread heating technology – we can now have a variety of heated clothing!
-I’ve been testing products out from Gobi Heat recently and I must say – they are great!
-Battery life is around 10 hours and you have various heat settings.
-The items are washable and the battery is easily rechargeable at night.
+I’ve been testing products from Gobi Heat recently, and I must say they are great!
+Battery life is around 10 hours, and you can use various heat settings.
+The items are washable, and the battery is easily rechargeable at night.
 This Gobi Heat Sahara Jacket would be a great mid-layer for Alaska!

 Great for a layer under your favorite winter coat.